ronlevin1/Image-Editing-System/README.md

       pipeline, and CLI.

 #TODO next:

-1. Pipeline Builder

-   Write a helper that takes a list of filter descriptors (e.g. ("box",5,5), (" brightness",0.6)) and instantiates a single chained object.

-   Unit-test mapping from descriptor list → correct filter chain.

-2. CLI / Config Integration

-   Parse JSON config into a list of operation descriptors.

-   Use your pipeline builder to create the chain.

-   Load the image, run the chain, then save or show based on config flags.

 3. Complete other filters and adjustments
    Implement the rest of the filters (e.g. sharpen, contrast, etc.) and